Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "No."

 "So then, what’s your concern?
 I *know* you, Bumpkin.
-You’re not one to fret easily…"
+You’re not one to fret easily..."

 "We’ve got a new and possibly very powerful player in the game, whose motives we don’t unnerstand, and I think mebbe they know something ‘bout me that none o’ us do."